-Students who are sponsored by an employer was 79.9% - 4.2% below the sector average, while the success rate for students who return for a second or subsequent year of study is very high at 81.7% which is 0.4% above the sector average.
+Students who are sponsored by an employer was 84.8% which is the same as the sector average, while the success rate for students who return for a second or subsequent year of study is high at 79.9%.
 Students often return for the next level of course in their chosen subject area or may be following a two or three-year programme such as an apprenticeship.